Gallahad072/Ethical-Hacks/README.md

 Replace the name with then name of the device whose IP you entered

 > If you don't know the name/ip of your device you can run `getHosts()`

+## Import

+On importing this as a module, one could either run:

+`listener.main()`

+> Runs the main program

+`listener.getHosts()`

+> Returns a dictionairy of host names and ip addresses on the network import

+`listener.getDeviceIp(device_name)`

+> Returns the ip of a device once it's on the network
+>
+> Replace 'device_name' with the name of the device e.g. 'Johns-IPhone.lan'